Bastian-Hilder/global-bif-thermocapillary-thin-film-equation/README.md

 # Thermocapillary thin films: periodic steady states and film rupture

-In this repository you find the Matlab code that has generated the numerical plots used in the preprint [arXiv:](link here).
+In this repository you find the Matlab code that has generated the numerical plots used in the preprint [arXiv:2308.11279](https://arxiv.org/abs/2308.11279).

 ### Abstract